jlperona/bart-passenger-heatmap/geojson/README.md

 The Shiny app expects both `stations.geojson` and `tracks.geojson` to exist in this folder.

-## Caveat

-**Note:** there are some missing tracks.
-The passenger data is current up to June 2021, and all the stations up to June 2021 display.
-However, the GeoJSON for the tracks needs to be updated for the Berryessa extension.
-The data is calculated for them, but they won't display until polylines are added.

-When I've fixed the GeoJSON, I'll remove this message.

 ## `stations.geojson`

 This file is a GeoJSON file that contains the station locations.